WWE Rumors: Roman Reigns, Kenny Omega, And Chris Hero Among ‘Royal Rumble’ 2017 Match Possible Entrants?

 More WWE rumors are popping up as the Royal Rumble 2017 match approaches this month with regards to which superstars may enter the 30-man field.
 There are ongoing odds for in-ring appearance possibilities at the Rumble, and recently Roman Reigns, James Ellsworth, and Kenny Omega were added to a lengthy list of potential entrants.
 This has raised some speculation for possible Rumble surprises.
-Could any of these superstars actually show up in the match, and if so which of them has any chance of winning it?
+Could any of these superstars actually show up in the match, and if so, which of them has any chance of winning it?

-In the past week, possible Royal Rumble surprise entrants were reported and discussed here at The Inquisitr.
+In the past week, possible Royal Rumble surprise entrants were reported and discussed here at the Inquisitr.
 Among them were NXT superstars including Samoa Joe, Shinsuke Nakamura, and Tye Dillinger.
 Also, there are former WWE superstars who are speculated to show up including Kurt Angle, Shelton Benjamin, Shawn Michaels, Christian, and even CM Punk.
 While some of the names on the odds list are outlandish, others seem more realistic, including some of the superstars recently added onto the list.

-On Friday, WWE Leaks reported that James Ellsworth was added to the list of possible Royal Rumble 17′ entrants at Paddy Power.
-Ellsworth not only was added but is the current favorite to enter the match at 1 to 12 odds.
+On Friday, WWE Leaks reported that James Ellsworth was added to the list of possible Royal Rumble 17 entrants at Paddy Power.
+Ellsworth not only was added, but is the current favorite to enter the match at 1 to 12 odds.
 In recent weeks, he was seen wearing a neck brace and being helped around by women’s wrestler Carmella.
 Just recently, he assisted Carmella in getting a win on SmackDown too.
 There have been rumors speculating that Ellsworth would participate in this match ever since he signed a contract with WWE and has become a regular on SmackDown or at pay-per-views.
 However, expectations for him to actually win the match seem low, especially when he already has a title shot at AJ Styles.

 Three other names of note were added to the list beyond Ellsworth.
 They include Roman Reigns, Kenny Omega, and Chris Hero.
 Reigns currently is listed at 1 to 5 odds to make an appearance in the Rumble.
 As fans know, Reigns is already scheduled for a match on the Rumble card, as he’ll battle Kevin Owens for the WWE Universal Championship.
 Chris Jericho will be hanging above the ring in a shark cage so he can’t interfere.
 There’s been speculation for weeks that Reigns would win the Universal Championship and that could set up who will win the Rumble.